-ERC-WATCH (Well-Aging and the Tanycytic Control of Health) is a synergy grant which is jointly awarded to the teams of Vincent Prévot (INSERM, France), Markus Schwaninger (University of Lübeck, Germany) and Ruben Nogueiras (University of Santiago de Compostela, Spain).
+WATCH (Well-Aging and the Tanycytic Control of Health) is an European Research Council (ERC) Synergy grant jointly awarded in 2018 to Vincent Prevot (INSERM, France), Markus Schwaninger (University of Lübeck, Germany) and Ruben Nogueiras (University of Santiago de Compostela, Spain).
+The work of the three teams since then has been recognized as an ERC Success Story.

 About the Grant - European Research Council (ERC) Funded Synergy Grant - WATCH (2019-2026)